Business Information Systems (BSc (Hons))Back

 Starting with introductory business and IT modules, the first half of Year 1 is designed to ensure all students are equally skilled to successfully complete the course.

-- IS1108 Introduction to Information Systems in Business (5 credits);
+- IS1108 Information Systems in Global Organisations (5 credits);

 - AC1113 Principles of Accounting (5 credits);

-- IS1110 Introduction to Principles of Programming (5 credits);
+- IS1110 Foundations of Programming for Information Systems 1 (5 credits);

 - ST1023 Introduction to Business Statistics (5 credits);

 - IS1112 Principles of Information Technology (5 credits);